-DAUGHTER TRUSTING HER FATHER
+DAUGHTER TRUSTING HER FATHER:

 I love Brene' Brown's definition of 7 key principle foundations of Trust, an acronym called BRAVING.

 Boundaries: You respect my boundaries, and when you're not clear about what's okay and not okay, you ask.
 You're willing to say no.

 Reliability: You do what you say you'll do.
 At work, this means staying aware of your competencies and limitations so you don't over-promise and are able to deliver on commitments and balance competing priorities.

 Accountability: You own your mistakes, apologize and make amends.